 What is ASD: Autism is defined in many ways by scholars and practitioners around the world.
-The working definition we have adopted in Thoughtful House Foundation is
+The working definition we have adopted in Thoughtful House Foundation is:

 “Autism Spectrum Disorders are developmental disorders that affect the communication and language skills, social interaction and play; cognitive development of children and adults that it affects”

 The bad news is that the incidence of autism is rising.
 Owing to better detection and acceptance of the disorder in advanced societies, the prevalence is somewhere around 1 in 68 births.
 In Nigeria and other less developed societies, reported cases may be up to 1 in 1000 births although the statistics are not reliable.
-Worse still is the reality that there is very little professional support that parents can receive to help their children and themselves deal with autism due to high cost of autism education and medical intervention, the lack of professional capacity in our part of the world.
+Worse still is the reality that there is very little professional support that parents can receive to help their children and themselves deal with autism due to the high cost of autism education and medical intervention, the lack of professional capacity in our part of the world.

 Signs – ‘Red flags’